sarahlintang/FaceEmotionDetection/README.md

 # Train Model
 Use train_emotion_classifier.py to train your model

-Use real_time_video.py to detect face emotion by web cam in real time.
+Use real_time_video.py to detect face emotion by web cam in real time